sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/rom_emulator.md

 ### ⬇️ Browsing or Downloading ROM Files

 When you select the **[B]rowse** option, the app will display a list of available ROM files on the microSD card.
+By default, the ROM Emulator uses the `/roms` folder and creates it automatically on first use if needed.
 You can navigate through the list using the keyboard and select a ROM file to load it.
 When you select the **[D]ownload** option, the app will show you the list of available ROM files from the internet.
 You can select a ROM file to download it to your microSD card.
+Downloaded ROMs are stored in `/roms` by default.

 ### 🚀 Launching a ROM